balupeddireddy08/FastAPI-for-AI-Projects/06-async/README.md

         background_tasks.add_task(process_payment_and_notify_kitchen, order_id, 15.50)
         return {"message": "Order placed successfully!", "order_id": order_id}
     ```
--   **How to test**: From the homepage UI at [http://localhost:8000](http://localhost:8000), click the "Place Order for a Spicy Curry" button.
+-   **How to test**: From the homepage UI at [http://localhost:8000](http://localhost:8000), select a restaurant from the dropdown, then click any of the dynamically loaded order buttons.
 You'll get an immediate response, and you can see the background task processing in your terminal.

 ### 4. Streaming Responses (SSE): The Live Order Tracker
 -   **Analogy**: A live order tracker page.
 The server continuously pushes updates to your phone (e.g., "Preparing" -> "Out for Delivery").
 It's a one-way stream of information.